leonardo-ra/PI/Setup/README.md

 **Step 6:** Connect the camera to your USB port.

-Your connection should be well established on your machine's side of things now.
+Your connection should be well established on your machine's side of things now [x].

 ### On the Ur5e teach Pendant: